GILLES DELEUZE

 • 1950s-1960s: Deleuze began his career by writing traditional monographs on various classic figures in the history of philosophy, including Hume (1953), Nietzsche (1962), Kant (1963), Bergson (1966), and Spinoza (1968).
 After this philosophical apprenticeship in the history of philosophy, Deleuze published his magnum opus, Difference and Repetition (1968) a work in metaphysics and ontology, followed by a treatise on logic entitled Logic of Sense (1969).

-• 1970s: His second period was marked by his collaboration with Félix Guattari, with whom he wrote a two-volume work of political philosophy entitled Capitalism and Schizophrenia (1972; 1980), the first volume of which was written in the wake of the events of May 1968, and is often read as a philosophical reaction to it.
+• 1970s: His second period was marked by two ongoing emphases in his work: in 1970, he joined the philosophy department at the experimental university at Vincennes, and his weekly seminar serves as something of a laboratory for working through the ideas that would result in his written works.
+At the same time, starting in 1969, he undertook a vigorous collaboration with Félix Guattari, with whom he wrote a two-volume work of political philosophy entitled Capitalism and Schizophrenia (1972; 1980), the first volume of which was written in the wake of the events of May 1968, and is often read as a philosophical reaction to it.
 Chaosmosemedia is an important site dedicated to Guattari’s work.

-• 1980s-1990s: Deleuze’s last works initially focused on questions of aesthetics, and included books on painting (Francis Bacon: The Logic of Sensation, 1981), the cinema (The Movement-Image, 1983; The Time Image, 1985), the Baroque (Leibniz and the Baroque, 1988), and literature (Essays Critical and Clinical, 1993), as well as his book Foucault (1986), which he published after the untimely death of Michel Foucault in 1984.
-He ended his career with a culminating reflection on the nature of philosophy entitled, simply, What is Philosophy?
+• 1980s-1990s: While continuing to teach his seminar at the new campus of Paris 8 at St. Denis, Deleuze’s last works initially focused on questions of aesthetics, and included books on painting (Francis Bacon: The Logic of Sensation, 1981), cinema (The Movement-Image, 1983; The Time Image, 1985), the Baroque (Leibniz and the Baroque, 1988), and literature (Essays Critical and Clinical, 1993), as well as his book Foucault (1986), which he published after the untimely death of Michel Foucault in 1984, and to which Deleuze devoted a year-long seminar (1985-86).
+He ended his career with a culminating collaboration with Guattari, a reflection on the nature of philosophy with the title of problem that preoccupied him in his seminars throughout the 1980s, What is Philosophy?
 (1991).

 Many of these works have since become classics in their respective fields.
 Nietzsche and Philosophy (1962) has long been recognized as one of the landmark interpretations of Nietzsche, and Difference and Repetition (1968) is one of the seminal works of twentieth-century European metaphysics.